FAQs

 1. MEMBERS: Members shall be classified hereinafter.
 Members shall have the privileges and obligations as set forth in these Policies and Procedures and By-Laws.

-c.
-Exception: ASSOCIATE PLAYER MEMBERSHIP Players from Central America and other Regional North American Countries that do not have sufficient players to form their own Member Association through the IBGA may apply for Associate Player Membership to the USBGA.
+1. Exception: ASSOCIATE PLAYER MEMBERSHIP: Players from Central America and other Regional North American Countries that do not have sufficient players to form their own Member Association through the IBGA or a DCP who’s main residence is not the United States, may apply for an Associate Player Membership to the USBGA.

-a.
-Associate Player Members meet the specific qualifications of their membership classification and are responsible for paying yearly USBGA membership dues.
+1. Associate Player Members meet the specific qualifications of their membership classification and are responsible for paying yearly USBGA membership dues.
 They may play in any tournament offered through the USBGA and are responsible for paying all associated tournament fees.
-Note: Associate Player Members may not vote in elections or run for office.
+Note: Associate Player Members may not vote in elections, run for office or serve on committees.

-a.
-The DCP will have to declare their “Home” country status by November 15th for the next calendar year.
+1. The DCP will have to declare their “Home Country” status by November 15th each year for the next calendar year.

-b.
-The “Home” Country is responsible for submitting the DCP scores to the IBGA for establishing and maintaining their handicap.
+2. The “Home Country” is responsible for submitting the DCP’s scores to the USBGA Handicap Chair / IBGA for establishing and maintaining their handicap.

-d.
-If a DCP applies for membership to the USBGA and declares the United States as their “Home” Country they may apply for a Full Membership to the USBGA and may vote in elections and run for office.
+5. If a DCP applies for membership to the USBGA, lives in the United States for 6 months or more a year, declares the United States as their “Home Country” and does not serve on the Board or hold elected office in their Non-Declared Home Country, they may apply for a Full Membership to the USBGA and may vote in elections, run for office and serve on committees provided they are in good standing with current membership dues and tournament fees.

 • Misc